Sirima: Early life

 Sirima Nicole Wiratunga was born in Isleworth in County Middlesex on 14 February 1964, of a French mother and a Sri Lankan father (Charles Ranjit Wiratunga).
 She was named after Sirīmā (meaning Sweet Mother), one of the great disciples of Siddhattha Gotama the Buddha.

 Her family returned to Sri Lanka when Sirima was younger, along with her sister and brother.They lived in Gampaha.
 Sirima attended the nursery of Holy Cross College, one of the leading Catholic schools in Gampaha.

 She displayed her talents in music from the first grade and she was often asked to sing for the class by the teacher.
 She went on to display her talents further by singing Baila and popular Sri Lankan music at various events, Buddhist festivals and in the church singing Catholic Hymns.

-At the age of 8, her parents separated and the mother returned to England with her three Childrens.
+At the age of 8, her parents separated and the mother returned to England with her three Children.